-To work with solid-parts (Solid 3d), A>V>C> programs use a few additional properties.
+To work with solid-parts (3D solids), A>V>C> programs use a few additional properties.
 You can see and configure these properties if you install the plugin A>V>C> Properties Palette.
-But all A>V>C> plugins measuring the size of the solid, work with these properties, even if the A>V>C> Properties Palette are not installed.
+But all A>V>C> plugins measuring the size of the solid work with these properties, even if the A>V>C> Properties Palette is not installed.
+All these settings change the rules for laying out and measuring solids.

 In addition, if the texture = Across, Lay command will rotate part 90 degrees (short side part along the X axis).
 And in all commands, including the Sawing Table, the Length and Width dimensions will be swapped.